realworldocaml/book/en/compiler-output-formats.md

 ```

 Parsing immediately eliminates code which doesn't match basic syntactic
-requirements, so the first example will result in a syntax error.
+requirements, so the first example will result in a syntax error when we run
+the OCaml compiler on it.

 ```console
 $ ocamlc -c broken_module.ml